Last Updated February 8, 2022

 The two most popular programs offered by the Puerto Rican government are Act 20 and Act 22.

-Act 20, also known as the Export Service Act, targets certain service businesses by offering corporate tax rates as a low 4% and 0% on dividends distributed from the company for qualifying corporations that relocate to the jurisdiction.
+Act 20, also known as the Export Service Act, targets certain service businesses by offering corporate tax rates as a low 4% to qualifying corporations that relocate to the jurisdiction.

 Act 22, or the Individual Investors Act, targets high net worth investors with the promise of 0% tax on interest, dividends, and capital gains obtained while residing in Puerto Rico as a bona fide resident.

 [Update: In June 2019, Puerto Rico made substantial changes to its tax incentives that came into effect on January 1, 2020.
 Under this new law – known as the Incentives Code – Acts 20 and 22 have been consolidated into Act 60 and were subsequently renamed.
 More importantly, the requirements for each program have been adjusted.
-These changes to the programs are addressed below.
-We have maintained the original names (Act 20 and Act 22) in this article to make it easier to track the old programs and how they have changed.]
+These changes to the programs are addressed below.]

 Puerto Rico Act 20 – The Export Services Act